 NURS 225 - Introduction to Writing and Research in Nursing (2)

 Students are introduced to the conventions of writing in nursing and the role of research in evidence-based nursing practice.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Acceptance to the nursing program.